Northeast Zone

 Columbia Basin Wildlife Areas

-Waterfowl are currently migrating through the Columbia Basin.
+Waterfowl have migrated through the Columbia Basin.
 Some will stay here through winter until they move to their summer grounds.
 You may have the opportunity to see large flocks of Snow Geese.
 Bald Eagles are fairly common to spot in mature trees along the Columbia River as they wait for unsuspecting waterfowl.

 Wallowa County